 Some of the reviewers mentioned that a piece of the blade chipped off.
 This is most likely a usage problem or a rare production defect.
 The Santoku knives are not meant to be used for chopping hard stuff such as bones.
-The blades can and will break, if you don’t use the knives properly.
+The blades can and will break if you don’t use the knives properly.
 Please keep that in mind and buy a regular chopping knife, if you do a lot of chopping.

 Overall, the Shun Premier Santoku knife delivers excellent quality and it also looks gorgeous.
 What might be a bit of a letdown for some, is the price.

 The review covered only the 7-inch version of the knife, but the Shun Premier line also offers differently sized models, such as the Shun Premier 5 1/2 inch Santoku or the 7-inch wide blade Santoku.
-These models are of similar quality and looks as the reviewed knife.
+These models are of similar quality and look as the reviewed knife.

 Shun Premier Santoku Knife